SDquest/SDquest/USAGE.md

 This file contains all pairwise alignments identified by SDquest with similarities no less than 70%.
 Each line in the file represents a pairwise alignment.
 The format of each line is shown below.

-“index  cigar  segA  segB  chrA  startA  endA  chrB  startB  endB  Match  Mismath  sGap  strand1  strand2  identity”
+“index  cigar  segA  segB  chrA  startA  endA  chrB  startB  endB  Match  Mismath  sGap  strandA  strandB  identity”
 - index: the index of pairwise alignment
 - cigar: alignments between non-common repeats sequences in this pairwise alignment
 - segA: index of the first segment